Bio

 Jenny loves to travel and learn about healing modalities, spiritual practices, and land-based connections around the world.
 Over the past few decades, she has greatly enjoyed spending time with varied and indigenous communities throughout the United States, India, Southeast Asia, Central America, and South America.

-Ventricles, Cranium, and Pelvis in Expansive Crestone, CO
+Ventricles of the Cranium and Bones of the Cranium, Spine, and Pelvis in Expansive Crestone, CO (Photos above and below)